Pristina: Etymology

 The origin of the name of the city is unknown.
-Eric P. Hamp connected the word with an Indo-European derivative *pṛ-tu- (ford) + *stein (cognate to English stone) which in Proto-Albanian, spoken in the region before the reign of Roman Emperor Trajan (1st-2nd century CE) produced Pristina.
-Thus the name in the pre-Slavic migrations era would mean in the local Albanian variety "ford-stone" (cf. Stanford).
+Eric P. Hamp connected the word with an Indo-European derivative *pṛ-tu- (ford) + *stein (cognate to English stone) which in Proto-Albanian, spoken in the region before the reign of Roman Emperor Trajan (1st–2nd century CE) produced Pristina.
+Thus the name in the pre-Slavic migrations era would mean in the local Albanian variety "ford-stone" (compare Stanford).

-Ernst Eichler suggests a connection with the Emperor Primus Justinianus ("Justinian the First") who is thought to have built the town of Pristina.
-He speculates that the toponym Pristina is a composition of his name.

-Marko Snoj proposes the derivation from a Slavic form *Prišьčь, a possessive adjective from the personal name *Prišьkъ, (preserved in the Kajkavian surname Prišek, in the Old Polish personal name Parzyszek, and in the Polish surname Pryszczyk) and the derivational suffix -ina 'belonging to X and his kin'.
-The name is most likely a patronymic of the personal name *Prišь, preserved as a surname in Sorbian Priš, and Polish Przybysz, a hypocoristic of the Slavic personal name Pribyslavъ.
+Prišt in Serbian means "boil" and this may be a reference to the seething waters of the nearby river Gračanka.
+Marko Snoj proposes the derivation from a Slavic form *Prišьčь, a possessive adjective from the personal name *Prišьkъ, and the derivational suffix -ina 'belonging to X and his kin'.
+The name is most likely a patronymic of the personal name *Prišь.
 According to Aleksandar Loma, Snoj's etymology would presuppose a rare and relatively late word formation process.
-According to Loma, the name of the city could be derived from the Proto-Slavic dialectal word *pryščina, meaning "spring (of water)", which is also attested in the Moravian dialects of Czech; it is derived from the verb *pryskati, meaning "to splash" or "to spray" (prskati in modern Serbian).
-The inhabitants of this city call themselves Prishtinali in local Gheg Albanian or Prištevci (Приштевци) in the local Serbian dialect.
+According to Loma, the name of the city could be derived from the Proto-Slavic dialectal word *pryščina, meaning "spring (of water)".

+The inhabitants of this city, which most of them are Albanians, call themselves Prishtinali in the local Gheg Albanian.

 History

 Early development

 The area of Pristina has been inhabited since the Neolithic era by Early European Farmers after 7,000 BCE in the Balkans: Starčevo followed by its successors Vinča, Baden and lastly Bubanj-Hum.
-The earliest recognised references were discovered in Gračanica, Matiçan and Ulpiana.
+The earliest recognized references were discovered in Gračanica, Matiçan and Ulpiana.